 Regimental Structure : The regiment is organized on

-the lines of an Infantry Battalion, with Headquarters Company overseeing and supporting
+the lines of an Infantry Battalion, with Headquarters Company supporting

-the training of the two mission elements.
+the training of the mission elements.
 The Regiment also has a wide array of

-volunteer support, from the Voluntary Pipes and Drums
+volunteer support, from the Regimental Pipes and Drums

 Higher Formation : The Calgary Highlanders are just